l0rd/talks/containers-and-languages/containercon-2016-10-04.md

 print("Hello World")

-// Build et Execution d'une application swift hello.swift
+// Build and execution one application swift hello.swift

-// Declaration d'une fonction
+// Function declaration
 func factorial(n: Int) -> Int {
 	// do something....
 	return i
 }

-// Condition if
+// If condition
 if val == 0 {
   // Some code here
 } else if val == 1 {